 - Minimize or limit all standing or stagnant water in rain barrels, ornamental ponds, bird baths, watering cans, children’s toys, etc.

-- Anything that can fill up with rainwater should be tipped.
+- Anything that can fill up with rainwater should be empty.
 So it drains or turned over so it won’t collect water.

 ORNAMENTAL & FISH PONDS: Ask us about Mosquito Dunks